Stability conditions and moduli spaces on the Kuznetsov component of cubic fivefolds: Derived category of quadric fibrations

-Starting from the SOD \eqref{SOD:smooth_blowup} of $\Dcatb(\tilde Y)$, we perform a sequence of mutations.
-For each line below, the objects marked with straight underline are mutated through the objects marked with wavy underline.
+Starting from the SOD \eqref{SOD:smooth_blowup} of $\Dcatb(\tilde Y)$, we perform the following sequence of mutations.
+In each step, the objects marked with a straight underline are mutated through the objects marked with a wavy underline.
+See also \cref{fig:vis_mut_cubic5} for the visualization of the mutation process. \begin{enumerate}[label=\textbf{Step \arabic*.}, leftmargin=*, nosep] \item We expand the SOD \eqref{SOD:smooth_blowup} as follows: for the first term, we pull-back the SOD \eqref{SOD:cubic_5} of $\Dcatb(Y)$ via $\sigma^*$; for the second term, we pull-back the full exceptional collection $\ord{\sheaf{}(1),\, \sheaf{}(2),\, \sheaf{}(3)}$ of $\Dcatb(\varPi_0)$; and for the third term, we pull-back the full exceptional collection $\ord{\sheaf{}(2),\, \sheaf{}(3),\, \sheaf{}(4)}$ of $\Dcatb(\varPi_0)$.
+Then we have the following SOD in the $(H,h)$-coordinates: